diemonic1/PluginDatabase/README.md

 ## Introduction

-Welcome to the official Millennium Plugin Database — a centralized repository that manages and curates all community and official plugins for the Millennium platform.
+Welcome to the official [Millennium](https://github.com/SteamClientHomebrew/Millennium) Plugin Database — a centralized repository that manages and curates all community and official plugins for [Millennium](https://github.com/SteamClientHomebrew/Millennium).
 This repository exists to provide a secure, version-controlled collection of plugins that are approved for use with Millennium.
 Each plugin is tracked as a Git submodule, allowing us to:

 * Independently version plugins without relying on the latest changes from their original repositories.